Local context: support notes for the Financial Resilience Index

 • An increasing use of reserves over this period indicates a higher risk to financial sustainability.

-• The indicator should be viewed with the MTFP, total reserves, planned use of reserves, and the level of reserves which the authority determines to be an appropriate minimum.
+• The indicator should be viewed with the medium term financial plan (MTFP), total reserves, planned use of reserves, and the level of reserves which the authority determines to be an appropriate minimum.

 • We would not suggest inter-authority comparison, as each will have differing reserves policy, reserves levels and planned use.

-• This figure will be impacted by the increase in reserves as a result of the COVID payment.
+• This figure will be impacted by the increase in reserves due to COVID payment.

 Gross external debt